indoorequal/indoorequal/README.md

 indoor= generate vector tiles of [OpenStreetMap][osm] indoor data.
 It implements parts of [Simple Indoor Tagging][s-i-t].

+## Usage

+To start the initial import of the planet:

+    ./script/import

+To start a one-time update and invalidate the tile cache:

+    ./script/update

 ## License

 All code in this repository is under the [BSD license](./LICENSE.md) and the cartography decisions encoded in the schema and SQL are licensed under [CC-BY](./LICENSE.md).